"Air Conditioning" Archive

 The short answer to this is, “it depends,” but read on!

 Hello!
 The Comfort Bear here.
 Did your air conditioner give out after a long and hard summer?
 Or maybe your heater quit on you last winter and you’re ready to get a new one before the winter arrives.
 I may have a lot of fur, but even I know how important it is to have an effective and efficient heater in place to keep warm.

 There’s some good news if you are ready to have an HVAC system installed in the off-season of autumn—we’re offering a special promo here at Climate Control—when you purchase a new furnace or air conditioner you receive a free water heater!

-Take it from the Comfort Bear—an air conditioner in disrepair will only cost you more money than it should, and leave you and your family feeling pretty uncomfortable.
-And sure, it can be tempting to hold off on repair needs since it’s nearing the end of summer, but trust me, there are plenty of reasons why our team suggests otherwise.
+An air conditioner in disrepair will only cost you more money than it should, and leave you and your family feeling hot air, and feeling pretty uncomfortable.

 When the weather turns hot and muggy, we turn to our HVAC systems to provide air conditioning for our homes and businesses.
 When these AC units are activated, they can make all sorts of noises, however there are many noises your air conditioning unit should NOT make, and if they are loud noises then there’s an even larger cause for concern.